port-labs/port-docs/docs/guides/all/track-slos-and-slis-for-services.md

 ## Common Use Cases

-In this guide, you'll:
 - Model and visualize service **SLIs** and compare them against **SLOs**.
-- Create dashboards and reports to monitor SLO's over time.
+- Create dashboards and reports to monitor SLOs over time.

 ## Prerequisites